it’s a ship that can carry you through anything…

-Girls like to hang out with the girls and guys like to hang out with the guys.
+Girls mostly like to hang out with the girls and guys mostly like to hang out with the guys.
 Our same-sex friends share the same ‘language’ as us.
 With them we feel free to talk and just be ourselves without too much pressure to impress.

 It’s normal to feel strongly attached to particular same-sex friends.
 That’s not a sign of being gay.
 It’s just a natural part of adolescent development.
 Girls probably find it easier to demonstrate this – they don’t mind sharing hugs.
 Boys are more likely to give a good mate a friendly punch or arm wrestle but it means the same thing – ‘you’re important to me’.

 You have to be prepared to be a friend in order to make and keep friends.

 Be a friend by listening, sharing, being fair and honest, not being too sensitive, giving praise when it’s due, being loyal, not gossiping behind others’ backs.